Drymarchon: Behavior and diet

 Indigo snakes are diurnal and actively forage for prey.
 They feed on a broad variety of small animals such as rodents, birds, lizards, frogs, toads, and other snakes, including rattlesnakes.

+Indigo snakes also eat small gopher tortoises when they are available.
 They are not aggressive snakes and will bite only when threatened.
 Typical threat display includes hissing and shaking of its tail as a warning.

 Habitat

-The current distribution of D. couperi is reported as extending from the Coastal Plain of southern Georgia to peninsular Florida and the lower Florida Keys west to Southeastern Mississippi.
-They use a variety of different habitats, including longleaf pine-turkey oak sandhills, pine and scrub flatwoods, dry prairie, tropical hardwoods, freshwater wetlands, and coastal dunes; however, winter survival, especially in northern portions of its range, depends on the availability of appropriate shelters which are primarily Gopher Tortoise burrows.
+The current distribution of D. couperi is reported as extending from the coastal plain of southern Georgia to peninsular Florida and the lower Florida Keys west to Southeastern Mississippi.
+They use a variety of different habitats, including longleaf pine-turkey oak sandhills, pine and scrub flatwoods, dry prairie, tropical hardwoods, freshwater wetlands, and coastal dunes; however, winter survival, especially in northern portions of its range, depends on the availability of appropriate shelters which are primarily gopher tortoise burrows.
 These burrows can be used to hide from predators, fires, and extreme temperatures.

 Threats

 Populations in Alabama, Texas, and South Carolina have been largely lost due to habitat destruction, poaching, and killings.
-Indigo snakes are currently protected under the United States Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission which makes it illegal to possess, harm, or harass them.
-Permits are also required in order to keep or transport this species.
+Indigo snakes are currently protected under the United States Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission, which makes possession, harming, or harassing them illegal.
+Permits are also required to keep or transport this species.

 Species and subspecies

 The genus Drymarchon was formerly considered to be a monotypic taxon formed by subspecies of D. corais.
-Currently the genus includes six distinct species recognized by ITIS: One of the species has several subspecies which are recognized as being valid.
+Currently, the genus includes six distinct species recognized by ITIS: One of the species has several subspecies that are recognized as being valid.